yuzhihuanwanglin/OpenStereo/docs/stereoanything.md

 ## Performance

-Here we compare our Stereo Anything with the previously best  model.
+Here we compare our Stereo Anything with the previous best model.

 | Method               | K12   | K15   | Midd  | E3D   | DR    | Mean  |
 |--------|-------|---------|-------|-------|-------|-------|